Hermosillo Municipality

+Geography

-The municipality borders the municipalities of Carbó Municipality, San Miguel de Horcasitas Municipality, Ures Municipality, Mazatán Municipality, La Colorada Municipality, Guaymas Municipality and Pitiquito Municipality, with the Gulf of California to the southwest.
+The municipality borders the municipalities of Carbó, San Miguel de Horcasitas, Ures, Mazatán, La Colorada, Guaymas and Pitiquito, with the Gulf of California to the southwest.

+Hydrography

 The municipality is mostly flat with sloping towards the sea.
 There are isolated mountain peaks that reach to only 300 meters above sea level and include Tepoaca, Bacoachito, Lopez, Tonuco, Seri, Batamote, Goguz, Bronces, SantaTeresa, La Palma, Siete Cerros and La Campana.
 These are located mostly in the eastern section of the municipality.

 The two most important rivers are the Rio Sonora and the Rio San Miguel.
 Both of these are used for irrigation purposes with the Abelardo L. Rodriguez dam located on the San Miguel River.
 The population increase of the municipality, currently at 2.5% annually puts pressure on the infrastructure of the city, especially its water supply.
 Decades of overpumping of ground water has led to the aquifer levels being lower than sea levels, and sea water creeping in as an "artificial recharge."

+Climate

 The municipality is with two arid climate regions.
 The first is that next to the sea, which is desert with fairly cold winters and hot summers.
 The rest of the municipality is very dry desert with larger temperature variations than the coastal area.
 Temperatures can range from as low as freezing in January and February to 48 °C in July and August.
 Rains for both climates falls mostly between June and September, with annual precipitation between 75 and 300 millimeters, depending on location.

+Flora and fauna

 Most of the vegetation here consists of mesquite trees as well as trees such as the desert ironwood, palo verde and the huisache.
 Dune vegetation exists at Bahia de Kino.
 Desert animals such as the desert tortoise, rattlesnakes, bighorn sheep and lynx are the most notable species.

 Government

-You can see a List of municipal presidents of Hermosillo.
+See List of municipal presidents of Hermosillo.